Tourism in Mizoram: Palak Dil

-Tuirihiau falls uniqueness is that it can be seen from behind as it caves in behind the fall like an arc.

 Festivals

-Young Mizos are leaving traditional customs and adopting new ways of life which are greatly influenced by Western culture.
-Christmas is probably the biggest festival and local communities contribute towards large feasts, typically organised by nearby churches, where many hundreds in a local community would eat together.
-Traditional Mizo social gatherings revolve around the agricultural calendar.

-Mim Kut

-The Mim Kut is usually celebrated during the months of August and September, after the harvest of maize.
-Mim Kut is celebrated with great fanfare by (legally) drinking rice-beer, singing, dancing, and feasting.
-Samples of the year's harvests are consecrated to the departed souls of the community.

 Chapchar Kut

 Chapchar Kut is another festival celebrated during March after completion of their most arduous task of Jhum operation i.e., jungle-clearing (clearing of the remnants of burning).
 This is a spring festival celebrated with great fervour and gaiety.

-Pawl Kut

-Pawl Kut; Pawl means "straw" hence pawl kut means a straw harvest festival.
-It is typically celebrated in December and is another important festival.

 Wildlife

 Phawngpui

 Phawngpui is the highest mountain peak in Mizoram, rising about 2157 metres high near the Myanmar border in Chhimtuipui District.
 Phawngpui Peak is famous for orchids and rhododendrons.

 Dampa Tiger Reserve

-Dampa Tiger Reserveis the largest wildlife sanctuary in Mizoram, was notified in 1985 and declared a tiger reserve in 1994.
+Dampa Tiger Reserve is the largest wildlife sanctuary in Mizoram, was notified in 1985 and declared a tiger reserve in 1994.
 It is situated in the western part of Mizoram state, on the international border with Bangladesh about 127 km from Aizawl.
 It covers an area of approximately 550 km2.
 The tropical Forests of Dampa are home to rich flora and fauna.
 It consists of forest interpolated with steep precipitous hills, deep valleys, jungle streams, ripping rivulets, natural salts licks, with an altitudinal zone of 200 m to 800 m.
 Dampa Tiger Reserve is a part of Project Tiger funded by the Government of India.